Although they are rapidly disappearing in San Diego, occasionally we see old wood shake shingle roof systems.

 Over 25 years ago wood shingle roof systems were very common in San Diego and were known at the time to be an upgraded type of roof system.
-But over time they have been found to be highly flammable and are being replaced at a rapid rate.
+But over time they have been found to be highly flammable and do not perform very well.
 With new local fire codes, we will no longer find these roofs in existence in the next few years.
 In San Diego any new construction, repairs, replacements, and alterations must be able to withstand severe exposure to fire.
 If a home with a wood shake shingle roof needs any roof repairs, they will need to do a roof tear-off and get a new roof.

 This particular roof not only had wood shake shingles installed but it also had a layer of asphalt shingles installed on top of the existing wood shake shingles.
 Once both layers had been removed, we installed 4’x8’ OSB sheathing on top of the skip sheathing.
 OSB stands for “oriented strand board,” which consists of compressed wood strands bonded together by resin.
 These boards are much stronger and stiffer than traditional plywood boards.

 With the proper full sheeting in place, we were able to continue with the rest of the roofing process.
 This included installing proper underlayment for an asphalt shingle roof, installing Owens Corning asphalt shingle on the entire roof, installing an Owens Corning ridge vent, reinstalling a solar tube, and installing all necessary flashings.
 The new roof will last for years and years and looks much better than the existing roof.